ChasBowman/plugin-outbound-sms/README.md

 - `src\JTPByBluePlugin.js` - This is the main plugin file.
 This fill performs the following
   - Loads a custom theme from JTPTheme.js
-  - Adds additional infomation to the TaskInfoPanel
+  - Adds additional information to the TaskInfoPanel
   - Sets the default width of the Task splitter
   - Adds Listners (Used in Panel2.js) to set state data
-  - Sets the CRM windo (Panel 2) to the panel2.js file
+  - Sets the CRM window (Panel 2) to the panel2.js file
 - `components\Panel2.js` - The basic structure of CRM/Panel2
   - Maps TaskAttributes to the contactData state
   - Runs a Twilio Function to return the Offer object
   - Maps the Offer to the contactData state
-  - Check if to see if a task is selected and calls the apppriate React Components
+  - Check if to see if a task is selected and calls the appropriate React Components
 - `components\InfoComponent.js` - React Component for building the text elements of the various view.
 - `components\SubheadingComponent.js` - React component for building the header of the various views
 - `components\CustomerView.js` - Customer View with the Click to Call action `startOutboundCall`
 - `components\GeneralView.js` - General view use to iframe the crmUrl attribute, this is not in use for this example.
 - `components\OfferView.js` - Offer view used to display data from the Offer json object.
 This Component calls the `get-offer.js` function.
 - `components\SmsView.js` - SMS view use to enter a message and deliver it for SMS.
 This component calls the `send-sms.js` function. **Note:** This view will not load for SMS tasks.
-- `src\functions\` - contains the .js function code for Twilio Funcitons  **Note:** These functions were originally deployed with Functions V1 by copying over to Twilio Functions.
-For prodcution it is recommended to use Twilio Serverless.
+- `src\functions\` - contains the .js function code for Twilio Functions  **Note:** These functions were originally deployed with Functions V1 by copying over to Twilio Functions.
+For production it is recommended to use Twilio Serverless.

 ---